 To withdraw money from a gold IRA account without penalty, you'll need to be at least 59 or 5 years old.
 Once you reach that age, you can withdraw and take possession of your gold investments or liquidate those assets, withdrawing their cash value instead.
 Withdrawing from your golden IRA before age 59 or 5 would entail a 10% penalty.
 The other option is to liquidate your gold and have the gold IRA company send you the funds.

+Before making any decisions, it's important to do your research and read a Gold IRA review to make sure you're making the best decision for your retirement savings.
 While most IRA companies buy back gold, keep in mind that the price at which they buy gold is lower than the price at which they sell gold.
 When it comes to receiving a distribution, the laws for accepting distributions from a gold IRA are the same as those of a normal IRA.
 You can liquidate the metals in your IRA for cash or take physical possession of them; however, either is considered a distribution of an IRA and will be taxed accordingly.
 Holding a modest amount of gold within a balanced retirement investment portfolio can reduce overall portfolio risk, helping to protect against stock market crashes.

 If you're wondering what “IRS-approved gold” is, keep in mind that there are minimum metal fineness requirements, along with specifications on type, size and weight.
 However, Gold American Eagle Bullion coins are the only gold coins that are an exception to purity guidelines.
 They sell gold coins, bullion and the like, but they don't offer advice on investing in an IRA (despite what their websites or other marketing materials suggest).
 For those seeking to preserve their capital in today's unprecedented economic climate, a long-term investment in gold would be the best option.